algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 {% endhighlight %}

 In our load function we've created a `globals` object and added a key called `payloads` with a string value `Loading has been completed.`; we then return the `globals` object, which will be passed as input to the algorithm's `apply()` function, where we use that value as part of the algorithm's output.
 Executing the algorithm locally will result in `hello Algorithmia Loading has been completed.` being printed to `stdout`.

+If a failure occurs while executing the `load()` function, the platform will raise a `loadingError`.

 ## Available Libraries